Prompt → Context → Harness: three layers of LLM engineering

 Context Engineering

-Every call you make is implicitly answering: given everything I could put in this window, what should actually go in it?
+Every call you make is implicitly answering one question.
+Given everything I could put in this window, what should actually go in it?
 Add too little and the model hallucinates.
 Add too much and you hit lost-in-the-middle, latency, and cost.
-Order matters too — models attend more strongly to what’s near the user turn.
+Order matters too.
+Models attend more strongly to what’s near the user turn.

-# Context engineering = building this list, every turn
+# Context engineering = filling this template, every turn

 )

-The retrieve step is doing real work — embedding the query, hitting a vector store, optionally re-ranking, returning the top-K chunks that might matter.
+The retriever is doing real work.
+Embedding the query, hitting a vector store, optionally re-ranking, returning the top-K chunks that might matter.
 The summarize step compacts older turns.
-Get either wrong and the model is answering with the wrong base rate — even though the prompt and the model haven’t changed.
+Get either wrong and the model is answering with the wrong base rate, even though the prompt template and the model haven’t changed.

-Animation: a 200K-token context window bar with colored segments (system, tools, docs, history, user) resizing through four phases as retrieval and history grow and shrink.
+Animation: a 200K-token context window bar with colored segments resizing through four phases as retrieval and history grow and shrink.

 Layer 3 · The runtime